Code your future

 With time they also become teachers, sharing their knowledge with newcomers.

 Radu: We use peer to peer learning.
 You can see from time to time a 12-14 years old kid mentoring some participants that are 15 or 16, but beginners in the topic.
 Age is not important.
 We are not grouping kids according to age but on the interest in a specific technology.
 We are also open for kids with physical and psychological issues, we have people with autism spectrum or on wheelchairs.

 And you can do it without any money involved.

 Radu: Mentors are volunteers.
 All the venues are offered for free by their owners or administrators.
 Kids come without paying.
 You can really do it without spending any money.
 CoderDojo is a multilayered concept.
 It’s a network, using a wide set of resources that are already here.
 It’s an excellent way to develop some organizational skills of younger people.
 You can give back to your school if you are a student in technology.
 You can support younger kids in their development.
-It’s pretty spectacular what they can achieve in a not that long term.
+It’s pretty spectacular what they can achieve in the long term.
 We are aware that not all of them will become programmers.
 But they can have a better structured thinking and approach to whatever they do.
 And it’s quite interesting to see dozens of kids in a room making no noise.
-It’s unbelievable how focused and relax they become here.
+It’s unbelievable how focused and relaxed they become here.